victorbiga/engineering-management/README.md

 * [The Counterintuitive Art of Leading by Letting Go](http://99u.com/articles/43081/the-counter-intuitive-art-of-leading-by-letting-go)
 * Against micromanagement: "After you plant a seed in the ground, you don’t dig it up every week to see how it is doing", William Coyne, Head of R&D at 3M.

+> The 70/10/80 Principle of delegation: “Find someone who can do what you do at 70% the success rate.
+Teach them the extra 10% and be okay with 80%.”

 ## Diversity and inclusion

 * 📖 [Breaking Through Bias: Communication Techniques for Women to Succeed at Work](https://www.amazon.com/Breaking-Through-Bias-Communication-Techniques/dp/B01F93NFP4)